Stripe is one of the e-Payment solutions for most e-commerce websites, but setting up the Stripe payment form might appear tricky.

 This is important because, without an active Stripe account, you won’t be able to connect it to WPForms.

 Go to the Stripe website and create your account.
-It’s simple, free, and no hidden cost.
+It’s simple, accessible, and has no hidden cost.

-At the time of writing, this is how the Stripe website sign up form looks like.
+At the time of writing, this is what the Stripe website sign-up form looks like.

 Note: You need a business email address to create your Stripe account.
 An email account like Gmail, Yahoo, or AOL won’t work with creating a Stripe account.